Band Country Survey for Southern Africa

 Future Records

-As you can imagine, keeping this list up to date is a major chore.
-Updating totals as they arrive is the easy part.
-The hard part is nagging people to submit updates on a semi-regular basis.
+As you can imagine, keeping this list up to date was a major chore.
+Updating totals as they arrived was the easy part.
+The hard part was nagging people to submit updates on a semi-regular basis.

-The list's biggest drawback is that it relies on claims.
-Claims are subject to bad bookkeeping (such as when an HA callsign becomes a 5A callsign when the Morse code is too fast), wishful thinking (such as that contact that you're not really certain about, but it's worth a try) and even perhaps some deception (although I should hope not!).
+The list's biggest drawback was that it relied on claims.
+Claims are subject to bad bookkeeping (such as when an HA callsign in fast Morse becomes a 5A callsign in the logbook), wishful thinking (such as that contact that you're not really certain about, but it's worth a try) and even perhaps some deception (although I should hope not!).

 DXCC gets past all of these drawbacks through objective scrutiny.
 They have a fairly secure process and they apply rules fairly uniformly.
-In years past, DXCC lists were not all that we required, because they did not have DXCCs on every band, fees were expensive and QSLing was also expensive.
+In years past, publishing only DXCC lists was not a great idea, because they did not have DXCCs on every band, fees were expensive and QSLing was also expensive.
 As a result, one could not reasonably expect a ZS DXer to obtain DXCC credits for every QSO.

 Fortunately, times have changed for the better.
-There is now a single-band DXCC on every band and every mode.
+There is now a specialised DXCC on every band and every mode.
 Confirmations have become far quicker, easier and cheaper with the arrival of LotW.
 Even DXCC itself has become cheaper with the arrival of Online DXCC.
-As a result, we might just as well publish DXCC scores.
-They possibly lag behind worked scores by a bit, but they are verified and they do not require direct reporting to the compiler.
-All I'll have to do is to periodically check the ARRL lists, as I am already doing.
+As a result, there is no excuse not to submit scores to DXCC, which in turn means that there is no longer a need to publish claimed scores.
+We might just as well publish only the DXCC scores.
+They possibly lag behind worked scores by a bit, but they are verified and do not require direct reporting to the compiler.
+All I'll have to do is to periodically check the ARRL lists, as I have been doing for more than a decade.

 Unfortunately, historic scores such as those of ZS5LB, ZS6AJD, ZS6AOO, ZS6AVM and ZS6YQ will no longer be included in the records, as the single band DXCC awards were not available when they were active.
-However, as this archive will remain accessible on the Web, their achievements will not be forgotten.
+However, as this list and the archive of older versions will remain accessible on the Web, their achievements will not be forgotten.

 Rating your Progress

-I've written a short piece, describing how one can assess DX achievement a little more accurately than just comparing the numbers.
+I once wrote a short article, describing how one can assess DX achievement a little more accurately than just comparing the numbers.
 For example, how much better is 280 than 240?
 How much effort is required to get onto the DXCC Honour Roll once you've passed the 300 mark?
 How much effort does it take to catch the remaining nine countries once you're on the Honour Roll?
 How does your score on a specific band really stack up?
 The answers may astound you.

 An Offshore Comparison

-In these pages, I've often mentioned that I felt that ZS DXers were under-achieving.
-To impart a notion of why I feel this way, I've included results from a comparable survey in Britain on this Site.
-Look at them, and see what you think!
+In the hot air that accompanied the Survey, I often mentioned that I felt that ZS DXers were under-achieving.
+I received some criticism about this opinion.
+To impart a notion of why I feel this way, I included results from a comparable survey in Britain in 2001 on the Web site.
+Compare them with our list for 2001, and see what you think!

 Those Callsigns listed in the Tables

 The tables can be very impersonal.
-I've therefore written a short profile on each of the operators.
-The intention is not only to put some "faces" to the callsigns, but also to give the reader an indication of how active each of these operators is.
+I therefore wrote a short profile on each of the operators.
+The intention was not only to put some "faces" to the callsigns, but also to give the reader an indication of how active each of these operators is.
 Clearly, while a few are retired and have enough time to play radio, the majority hold down jobs, raise families and generally spend time pursuing other interests.
 The odd spell of DXing certainly doesn't preclude balance!

 Return to ZS6EZ's Radio Page